HewlettPackard/c-spiffe/CONTRIBUTING.md

 2. Create your feature branch
 3. Commit your local changes in the feature branch
 4. Push to your fork
-5. Create a pull Request
+5. Create a pull request

 Pull request are going to be reviewed by mainteners, some change can be requested before the Pull Request is accepted.